-Although the benefits of computer technology for students have been touted widely in spite of thin evaluations, Means et al conducted a very comprehensive study over a range of projects.
+Means, et al conducted a very comprehensive study over a range of projects, looking at the benefits of computer technology for students.
 Teachers reported that technology enhanced their efforts by:

 - adding to the students'perception that their work is authentic and important;

 - increasing the complexity with which students can deal successfully;

 - making obvious the need for longer blocks of time for projects;

 - creating a multiplicity of roles, leading to student specialization in different aspects of technology use;

 - instigating greater collaboration with students helping peers and sometimes their teachers; and

 - giving teachers additional impetus to take on a coaching and advisory role.

 SRI's Center for Technology in Learning (CTL) is researching how to improve student learning, enhance teaching effectiveness, develop meaningful assessments, and evaluate program impacts in preschool, K–12 schools, community colleges, and informal settings such as museums.
 Check out their recent projects.